Tax Residency (Act 20 & Act 22)

-This is because Section 933 of the US Tax Code excludes Puerto Rico-source income from the US tax.
+This is because Section 933 of the US Tax Code excludes Puerto Rico-source income from US tax.

-By moving to Puerto Rico Americans can run their business or manage their international investments in a much more favorable tax climate.
+By moving to Puerto Rico, Americans can run their business or manage their international investments in a much more favorable tax climate.

 If you are an investor and you move to Puerto Rico, under Act 22, you may enjoy a zero tax rate on certain interest, dividends and capital gains income.
 This zero tax rate applies only to income and profits derived from investments made after becoming a resident.

-Income and profits accrued before the residency was established, but that have not yet been taxed, may be subject to the normal 10% capital gains tax.
+Income and profits accrued before the residency was established, but which have not yet been taxed, may be subject to the normal 10% capital gains tax.
 For investments sold after 10 years, but before the end of 2035, the tax rate drops to 5%.

-If you are a stock trader, venture capitalist, cryptocurrency investor, etc. you may eliminate taxes completely.
+If you are a stock trader, venture capitalist, cryptocurrency investor, etc., you may eliminate taxes completely.